Watch Nicole and Chuck's speech about their story at the ALS ONE Snow Ball in March 2025

 Pete Frates Family Foundation

-The Peter Frates Foundation was founded by the family of Pete Frates, who was a prominent advocate for those with ALS and pioneered the "Ice Bucket Challenge."
-It is is a 501c3 non-profit with the mission to assist progressed ALS patients and their families with the overwhelming cost of home health care.
+The Pete Frates Foundation was founded by the family of Pete Frates, who was a prominent advocate for those with ALS and pioneered the "Ice Bucket Challenge."
+It is a 501c3 non-profit with the mission to assist progressed ALS patients and their families with the overwhelming cost of home health care.

 Make Way For Chucklings